netskopeoss/beam/README.md

 In the screenshot above, you can see that the HAR file primarily contained traffic from Chrome and Box.
 The traffic from Box was compared against BEAM’s models.
 For the first two observations, the traffic was as expected, however for the last session, BEAM flagged it as “Potential supply chain compromise found”.

-BEAM determined that there was a 95% possibility of a compromise here because the traffic in the HAR file showed communication from this Box application to an unusual endpoint (xqpt5z.dagmawi.io).
+BEAM determined that there was a 99% probability of a compromise here because the traffic in the HAR file showed communication from this Box application to an unusual endpoint (xqpt5z.dagmawi.io).
 It did this by flagging patterns in the traffic that did not match how a typical Box application communicates.

 ### Sample SHAP Waterfall plot